Rapidly Screening the Correlation Between the Rotational Mobility and the Hydrogen Bonding Strength of Confined Water: Results and Discussions

 \subsubsection{Glucose}

-\paragraph{glucose inclusion 👈 results} Characterization of osmolyte-loaded RMs, such as those containing glucose, has recently been investigated with high-field NMR~\cite{sanfordSweet2018}.
-The impact of the confined water environment on these molecules was also explored~\cite{millerNanoconfinement2021}. \paragraph{effect of glucose on viscosity} Comparing AOT RMs in isooctane prepared with a solution of 25 wt\% glucose (\cref{fig:InclusionGlucose}) to simple solutions of AOT RMs in isooctane (\cref{fig:IsoT1}), there is a noted decrease in $T_1$, as well as a broadening in linewidth, especially at low $w_{0}$, consistent with a reduction in the rotational mobility of D$_{2}$O. Bulk water measurements containing 20-30\% glucose display a viscosity $1.68-2.48\times$ greater than bulk water~\cite{telisViscosity2007}.
-Meanwhile, \cref{eq:R1q2} predicts correlation times for the water inside the \gls{rms} with a correlation time $1.2-2\times$ slower upon incorporation of the glucose.
-Therefore, the slowdown in rotational mobility from addition of viscogens appears roughly additive with the slowdown due to confinement. \paragraph{glucose disrupts H-bonding as we see from σ} Comparing similar-sized RMs with glucose (\cref{fig:InclusionGlucose}) to AOT \gls{rms} without glucose (\cref{fig:IsoT1}), the D$_{2}$O with glucose shifts to more strongly shielded resonances, indicative of a disruption to the hydrogen bonding network that is, again, additive with the effects of confinement by the surfactant.
-The perturbation to the typical ratio of the β:α anomers of glucose recently observed within an RM may be a manifestation of this change~\cite{sanfordSweet2018}.
+\paragraph{effect of glucose on viscosity} Comparing AOT RMs in isooctane prepared with a solution of 25 wt\% glucose (\cref{fig:InclusionGlucose}) to simple solutions of AOT RMs in isooctane (\cref{fig:IsoT1}), there is a noted decrease in $T_1$, as well as a broadening in linewidth, especially at low $w_{0}$, consistent with a reduction in the rotational mobility of D$_{2}$O. Bulk water measurements containing 20-30\% glucose display a viscosity $1.68-2.48\times$ greater than bulk water.\cite{telisViscosity2007} Meanwhile, for \gls{rms} above $w_0\approx 5$, \cref{eq:R1q2} predicts correlation times for the water inside the \gls{rms} with a correlation time roughly $2\times$ slower upon incorporation of the glucose.
+Therefore, the slowdown in rotational mobility from addition of viscogens appears roughly additive with the slowdown due to confinement for \gls{rms} above $w_0\approx 5$.
+However, below this threshold, glucose makes a subtle to non-existent perturbation, implying that interactions with the surfactant dominate.
+At low water loading, glucose serves mainly to broaden lines along both dimensions (increasing both $\Delta \log (T_1)$ and $\Delta \sigma$ in \cref{fig:InclusionGlucose}), an effect that may indicate a greater diversity in the structures of individual \gls{rms}, as will be discussed in greater detail with the PEG results. \paragraph{glucose disrupts H-bonding as we see from σ} Comparing similar-sized RMs with glucose (\cref{fig:InclusionGlucose}) to AOT \gls{rms} without glucose (\cref{fig:IsoT1}), the signal coming from high $w_0$ \gls{rms} with included glucose shift to more strongly shielded resonances, indicative of a frustration of the hydrogen bonding network that is, again, additive with the effects of confinement by the surfactant.
+Characterization of osmolyte-loaded RMs, such as those containing glucose, has recently been investigated with high-field NMR.\cite{sanfordSweet2018} The impact of the confined water environment on these molecules was also explored.\cite{millerNanoconfinement2021} In relation to those studies, the experimental tools presented here may help to explain the perturbation to the typical ratio of the β:α anomers of glucose recently observed within a \gls{rm}.\cite{sanfordSweet2018}